MattSurabian/mattsurabian.github.io/index.md

 ## Favorite Posts

+### <a href="http://mattsurabian.github.io/how-i-test-locally-hosted-sites-with-physical-devices/">How I Test Locally Hosted Sites With Physical Devices</a>
+A walk through of how I use Charles proxy to test locally hosted sites with physical devices

 ### <a href="http://mattsurabian.github.io/dot-vaults-encrypted-hidden-file-backup/">DotVaults: Encrypted hidden file backup</a>
 An outline of my dot-files project and how it can help to backup hidden configuration files